Angela (novel)

-Angela (0702230847) is a young adult novel written by Australian author James Moloney and first published in 1998 by University of Queensland Press.
+Angela is a young adult novel written by Australian author James Moloney, first published in 1998 by University of Queensland Press.
 By 2013 the National Library of Australia listed 19 editions of the novel in a variety of formats including book, audio book, braille and e-book.
 It is the third book in the Gracey trilogy, the first being Dougy (1993) and the second Gracey (1994) It won an Honourable Mention in the UNESCO Prize for Children's Literature in the Service of Tolerance and Peace.
 It is also part of Kerry White collection of Australian children's books.

+Background

 James Moloney wrote the following about Angela:Angela was written six years after "Gracey".
 Again, I never intended to keep the story going.
 However, when the report about the "stolen" generation was published, I took a special interest ...
 I obtained a copy of the report "Bringing Them Home" and read it.
 This led me to read another report titled, "For the Benefit of the Child," ... some cases, children were taken away by force.
 In others, they were reluctantly surrendered by their parents who had no legal rights and no idea of what the government was really trying to do.
 Either way, the children were stolen.
 When I realised this, I wanted to write about it.
 It would have to be a story through a write [white] person's eyes this time because I had reached an end to my observations of aboriginal life.
 I chose Angela, Gracey's friend from the earlier book as my heroine.